Free publicity for 'Saving Mr. Banks' courtesy of U.S. Library of Congress: 'Mary Poppins' among 25 films added to National Film Registry

 The powers-that-be at the United States' Library of Congress have chosen to give the Walt Disney Studios a little support.
-Saving Mr. Banks, directed by John Lee Hancock, and starring Tom Hanks as Walt Disney and Emma Thompson as Mary Poppins author P.L.
-Travers, opened to solid – though hardly outstanding – box office numbers at 15 North American venues last Friday, Dec.
+Directed by John Lee Hancock (of the “family” blockbuster The Blind Side), and starring Tom Hanks as Walt Disney and Emma Thompson as Mary Poppins author P.L.
+Travers, Saving Mr. Banks opened to solid – though hardly outstanding – box office numbers at 15 North American venues last Friday, Dec.
 13.

 On Wednesday, Dec.
-18, the Library of Congress announced that Mary Poppins (1964) had been included among the 25 movies added to the National Film Registry “to be preserved as cinematic treasures for generations to come.”
+18, the Library of Congress announced that Mary Poppins (1964) – the tale of a mysterious nanny/governess who cures the ails of a dysfunctional, upper-class, early 20th century London family – had been included among the 25 movies added to the National Film Registry “to be preserved as cinematic treasures for generations to come.”